EBay forecasts current-quarter profit below estimates, shares fall

-EBay Inc (EBAY.O) on Wednesday forecast current-quarter profit below Wall Street estimates as it faces fierce competition from the likes of larger rival Amazon.com Inc (AMZN.O) for a share of the pandemic-led online shopping boom.
+(Reuters) -EBay Inc on Wednesday forecast current-quarter profit below Wall Street estimates as it faces fierce competition from the likes of larger rival Amazon.com Inc for a share of the pandemic-led online shopping boom.

 Shares of the company fell 5% in extended trading.